openstreetmap/mod_tile/README.rst

 2) ``renderd``: A daemon that renders map tiles using mapnik.

 .. figure:: ./screenshot.jpg
-   :alt: Image shoing example slippy map and OSM layer
+   :alt: Image showing example slippy map and OSM layer

 Together they efficiently render and serve raster map tiles for example to use within a slippy map.
 The two consist of the classic raster tile